 If you love swimming, sand, taffy, ice cream, and t-shirts, go in the summer.
 If not, choose a shoulder season.

-It’s close enough to civilization that you can easily dine well in Saratoga Springs but you can get to the park to hike or canoe quickly.
-The lake also boasts Fort William Henry, Revolutionary War site and star of Last of the Mohicans if you want to explore and learn.
+The Adirondacks are close enough to civilization that you can easily dine well in Saratoga Springs but you can get to the park to hike or canoe quickly.
+Lake George also boasts Fort William Henry, Revolutionary War site and star of Last of the Mohicans if you want to explore and learn.

 If you go in the fall, be aware that the next town to the north is Warrensburg which hosts the World’s Largest Garage Sale one weekend every October.
 This might be an attraction for you (miles and miles of wall to wall tables with trash and treasures for the picking) or an annoyance (hotels book early and traffic is crazy).